 After just 45 minutes of effort, they were joined into the strip seen here:

-Frances Johnson’s crochet ethic is admirable and will, no doubt, serve to inspire me for many crochet projects to come.
+The crochet ethic Frances Johnson displayed in brining these popcorns and pinwheels to completion is admirable and will, no doubt, serve to inspire me for many crochet projects to come.